Bethel Church (Redding): Presidency of Donald Trump

+Election denial (2020)

+After Joe Biden's victory Bethel's leader Bill Johnson stated in an interview with the David J. Harris Jr. Show that he is "100% confident it [Biden's victory] was done by fraud".

+QAnon conspiracy theory

+QAnon flag featuring an American flag overlaid with the Q logo alongside the slogan "Where we go one, we go all".

+QAnon, a far-right conspiracy theory with direct roots in Pizzagate and antisemitic tropes, has been promoted by Bethel's senior pastor Danny Silk.
+QAnon's core belief is that a cabal of Satanic, cannibalistic child molesters in league with the deep state is operating a global child sex trafficking ring and that Donald Trump is secretly leading the fight against them.

+In 2020, Danny Silk authored a number of social media posts with QAnon-related ideas and hashtags, but did not respond to subsequent media requests for comment.

 Opposition to restrictions on conversion therapy

-In 2018, the church publicly opposed three bills in the California state legislature that would have restricted conversion therapy.
+In 2018, the church publicly opposed three bills in the California state legislature that would have restricted conversion therapy, a pseudoscientific practice of attempting to change an individual's sexual orientation.
 The church, whose position is that "same-sex sexual behavior is unhealthful", believed the bills would restrict their ministry.
 Their opposition included a released statement, letters to legislators and encouragement of congregants to contact legislators through a sermon titled "What Would Jesus Do in a PC World?" by Kris Vallotton and tweets, also by Vallotton, that specifically addressed those that had "come out of homosexuality".
 Vallotton later retracted his sermon, but stood by his opposition.

-In April 2021, Bethel's senior associate leader—Kris Vallotton—spoke against the Equality Act with Elizabeth Woning, the co-founder of the CHANGED Movement, encouraging people to contact their senators and voice their opposition to the bill.
+In April 2021, Bethel's senior associate leader – Kris Vallotton – spoke against the Equality Act with Elizabeth Woning, the co-founder of the CHANGED Movement, encouraging people to contact their senators and voice their opposition to the bill.

 Sean Feucht for Congress

+Sean Feucht ran as a Republican in California's 3rd congressional district primary in 2020.

 In September 2019, former Bethel worship leader Sean Feucht announced he was running for Congress as a Republican on a socially conservative platform.
 His announcement video featured a Bethel Music song with the lyrics "We won't stop singing until the whole world looks like heaven".
 He placed third in the March 3, 2020, non-partisan primary behind Democrat John Garamendi and Republican Tamika Hamilton.

+Local politics

+Bethel Church has played a significant role in political debates in Redding due to the involvement of church members in local government, civic organizations and public affairs.
+Bethel's influence has been a recurring topic in local elections and municipal governance.